blu3r4y/ping-pong-mail-monitor/README.md

 # Ping Pong Mail Monitor

-A small application that sends mails to one or more addresses and monitors if they are correctly bounced backed to another address.
+A application that sends mails to one or more addresses and monitors if they are correctly bounced backed to another address.
 Initially inspired to monitor a flaky mail server of the OEH JKU.

 ## Deployment